Help us improve your experience.

 Do you have time for a two-minute survey?

-The flow-tap architecture consists of one or more mediation devices that send requests to an MX Series router to monitor incoming data.
+The flow-tap architecture consists of one or more mediation devices that send requests to an ACX or MX Series router that supports this feature to monitor incoming data.
 Any packets that match specific filter criteria are forwarded to a set of one or more content destinations:

 • Mediation device—A client that monitors electronic data or voice transfer over the network.
 The mediation device sends filter requests to the router using DTCP.
 The clients are not identified for security reasons, but have permissions defined by a set of special login classes.

-• Monitoring platform—An MX Series router configured to support the flow-tap application.
+• Monitoring platform—A router configured to support the FlowTap or FlowTapLite application.
 The monitoring platform processes the requests from the mediation devices, applies the dynamic filters, monitors incoming data flows, and sends the matched packets to the appropriate content destinations.

 • Content destination—Recipient of the matched packets from the monitoring platform.
 Typically the matched packets are sent using an IP Security (IPSec) tunnel from the monitoring platform to another router connected to the content destination.
 The content destination and the mediation device can be physically located on the same host.